mrtanush18/Real-Time-Algorithmic-Stock-Trading-System/README.md

 Then go back to the same terminal, where you started Docker & start the Flink SQL client:
 + `docker compose run sql-client`

-Copy and execute all commands from the `ddl.sql` file to create the required tables and views needed for visualization.
+Copy and execute all commands one by one from the `ddl.sql` file to create the required tables and views needed for visualization.

 Launch the Streamlit dashboard:
 + `streamlit run app.py`